 Among their many traits, creative writers generally display an appetite for linguistic invention.
 For this reason alone, more and more businesses are hiring professionals with creative writing backgrounds.

-However, a consensus seems to have formed around the idea that creative writers rarely become great marcom professionals.
-Articles that tackle this topic often put the blame on creative writing courses.
-For example, this piece by Alayna Frankenberry states that, “even if you were the darling of your university’s creative writing program, you’ll need to unlearn a lot of what you were taught before you can rule the world of content writing.”
+There seems to be a general agreement that creative writers seldom become top marketing communication professionals.
+Many articles discussing this issue often point fingers at creative writing courses.
+For instance, this article by Alayna Frankenberry mentions that, “even if you were the star of your university’s creative writing program, you’ll have to unlearn much of what you learned before you can excel in content writing.”

 Creative Writing Can Inform Content Marketing Initiatives